mcecil/rain-check-prf/README.md

 - Summary of business data is available [here](https://www.rma.usda.gov/Information-Tools/Summary-of-Business/State-County-Crop-Summary-of-Business).
 We use the type/practice/unit files like "SOBSCCTPU21.TXT".
 	The files contain historical details about the payouts, premium paid, area covered, total liability, etc., on a county level.

 - Premium and county base value rates are downloaded from the USDA RMA API using the "extract-rates.py" script.
 The script extracts the data for all the counties for a given state for all the intended uses (5) and all the coverage levels (5) across the years 2007-2021 (15).
 Data are saved to "Colorado-2023-grazing-70-rates.csv".
 Rates vary based on grid cell, interval, and year.
 I believe the index threshold (e.g. 0.70 or 70) affects the "Premium Rate" column and the irrigation/organic type (e.g. "grazing", "haying irrigated", "haying-non-irrigated-non-organic" etc) affects the "County Base Value" column.
-Data has been extracted for TX, VA, CO so far. **Currently the RMA API is not working so we are using already downloaded values for rates and CBV**.
+Data has been extracted for TX, VA, CO so far. **Currently the RMA API is not working so we are using previously downloaded values for rates and CBV**.

 ## Data augmentation